If you are looking for a beginner calisthenics workout, then you are in the right place.

 If time is a constraint, keep isolation exercises for the end of the workout and do mobility/flexibility on rest days.

-Mobility, flexibility, and skill training are usually light enough that they can be done without interfering with the rest.
+Mobility, flexibility, and skill training are usually light enough that they can be done without interfering with your recovery period.

 As you progress with your calisthenics workout, flexibility may become a sticking point.

 This is one of the mistakes I’ve done myself.

 Focusing on only getting stronger is not good enough.